How Are Staircases Typically Shipped?

 Can We Ship to Canada?

-Yes, we ship to Canada.
+Yes, we ship our modern and contemporary stairs to Canada.
 We can arrange for customs broker or you can arrange for customs broker.

 How Long Does the Typical Staircase Design Project Take?